argythana/dev_boilerplate_course/README.md

 ## Final exam content
 The exam will be based on the material of the first four lectures.
 At the exam you will be asked to:
+a) use git and github to:
-* Create a new python project.
+* Create a new GitHub repository and clone the remote repository to your local machine.
+* Create a .gitignore and a README markdown file.
+* Push the code to the remote repository as frequently as you deem necessary.
+> Correct use of Git (2.5 points)

+b) use venv and poetry to:
 * Create a new python virtual environment.
-* Create a new GitHub repository.
-* Create a new local git repository.
-* Clone the remote repository to your local machine.
+* Install the necessary python packages using poetry.
+* Start a new python project using pyCharm and use the existing virtual environment interpreter.
+* The code should be automatically formatted with black and checked with ruff (integrated with pyCharm).
+> Correct use of python dev tools (2.5 points)

 * Create a new python function and module, that will be called from the main script.
 * Create a new python script that will call the function from the module.
 * The script will be run from the command line.
+> Correct project structure (2.5 points)

-* The script will create an interactive web app with Streamlit.
+* The script will create an interactive web app with Streamlit with the data provided.
-* You will push the code to the remote repository.

-The tools presented are:
+> Correct use of streamlit and creation of proper plots (2.5 points)

+**Use of AI is mandatory and correct usage of prompting will be part of the exam.**
+**You are encouraged to use freely any source of info that works best for you.**
+Assuming everything delivered is correct, there is an extra checkbox concerning the exam grades:
+The three higher grades will be:
+10 for the first one to finish, 9.5 for the second, 9 for the third, *provided that they finish 30 minutes before the end of the exam*.
+Everyone else who finishes everything at least 20 minutes before the end of the exam will get at least 8.5.

+# Lectures material

 ## Lecture 1: Version control tools
 Secure Code Development, version control, repository management.